 For example, Datorama uses an upward-trending graph line to highlight the “Try it now” CTA button.
 When visitors click the button, they’re sent to the lead capture form at the bottom of the page where they can sign up for a free Datorama trial:

 Influence visitors to convert with directional cues

-Let’s readdress that nearly perfect landing page we summarized at the beginning.
+Let’s readdress that nearly perfect post-click landing page we summarized at the beginning.

-Which cues will you add to your next landing page?
-No matter what you decide, create fully optimized landing pages with Instapage in a matter of minutes.
-With our designer-friendly platform, you’ll enjoy 100% customization with the most advanced analytics in the industry.
+Which cues will you add to your next post-click landing page?
+No matter what you decide, create fully optimized post-click landing pages with Instapage in a matter of minutes.
+Sign up for an Instapage Enterprise demo today.